 The first semester, on the very first week, was also my first experience with figure modeling and particularly with nudity in a coed environment.
 In fact, my first social nudity of any kind outside of a locker room.
-I didn’t have a clue about the actual practice of nudism, I just had an itch to scratch.
+I didn’t have a clue about the actual practice of nudism and might not even think myself as a nudist, I just had an itch to scratch.

 I was due some work-study hours and figure modeling was an option.
 On my own for the first time, this opportunity seemed heaven-sent.
 A chance to bring my nudity out of the closet and into the world and I was ecstatic.
 The very first time I did it, I’ll admit it was worse than a hot mess.
 There was no harm in what happened – but there was very high anxiety at the time.
 Now it is just an entertaining memory.

-Heads popping out intermittently from behind easels.
+My fantasy included heads popping out intermittently from behind easels.
 A platform with a curtain of some sort beside it into which I’d duck behind to change.
 A couple of floodlights in my eyes and a space heater to stay warm.
+Maybe a pole or other props for action poses.
+Something cushioned to sit on for seated poses and lie down on for reclining poses.
 (This was autumn in Michigan during the peak of the energy crisis, after all.)

-The actual classroom’s floor was 3 feet below grade with windows from that level to the 10 ft. ceiling as the primary light.
-Students wandered by randomly outside, en route to classes.
-Inside, it was maybe 12×20 feet.
-I was in the center, surrounded on three sides by a mostly female group of a dozen upper-division students.
-The closest was an arms length away.
+The actual classroom’s floor was 2 feet below grade with concrete walls and floors.
+Windows from there to the 10 ft. ceiling as the primary light.
+Students wandered by randomly outside, en route to classes, and stopped to stare.
+Inside, it was maybe 10×20 feet.
+I was in the center, up against an interior wall surrounded on three sides by a mostly female group of a dozen upper-division students.
+The closest was an arm’s length away.
 I could touch the easel.

-The platform was maybe 3ft. x 3ft.
+The platform was bare plywood over a pallet, maybe 3ft. x 3ft.
+All poses were standing.
 The easels were at an angle that didn’t obstruct anyone’s view in the slightest.
 No changing room or curtain and no robe or towel.
 No heater either.
 Just my clothes folded up neatly on the floor at their feet.
 Nothing to sit on or to use for a prop.
-Completely visible from the sidewalk outside as well as the inside.
+Completely visible from the sidewalk outside.

 Two-hour classes with a 10-minute long break on the hour and very brief breaks between poses.
-I felt claustrophobic, nervous, exposed and quite vulnerable.
-It was comfortable only to someone in a sweater and I was shivering far more from nerves than the cold.
+I felt both claustrophobic and exposed, nervous, and quite vulnerable.
+It was comfortable only to someone in a thick sweater and I was shivering far more from nerves than the cold.

 A situation guaranteed to produce maximum shrinkage, right?
 I soldiered on.

-Being an upper division class, the Prof was somewhere else most of the time, only showing up at then end to critique the charcoal sketches.
+Being an upper-division class, the Prof was somewhere else most of the time, only showing up at the very end to critique the charcoal sketches.

 I was the very last person to realize it had happened.
 There was much giggling and whispering and grinning before I realized why.
 And then I looked down and noticed…

 Suddenly I was blushing hotly, despite the cold room.
 The “problem” immediately maxed out.
-I closed my eyes, tried to calm myself, bit my lip for distraction, and thought about homework to try and bring things down.
+I closed my eyes, tried to calm myself, bit and chewed on my lips and cheeks for distraction, and thought about homework to try and bring things down.
 Fail.